Check Out What Whales Are Doing With TXN

 Dallas-based Texas Instruments generates over 95% of its revenue from semiconductors and the remainder from its well-known calculators.
 Texas Instruments is the world's largest maker of analog chips, which are used to process real-world signals such as sound and power.
 Texas Instruments also has a leading market share position in processors and microcontrollers used in a wide variety of electronics applications.

-In light of the recent options history for Texas Instruments, it's now appropriate to focus on the company itself.
-We aim to explore its current performance.
+After a thorough review of the options trading surrounding Texas Instruments, we move to examine the company in more detail.
+This includes an assessment of its current market status and performance.

-Texas Instruments's Current Market Status With a volume of 3,979,691, the price of TXN is down -0.09% at $198.1.
-RSI indicators hint that the underlying stock may be approaching overbought.
-Next earnings are expected to be released in 89 days.
-Expert Opinions on Texas Instruments
+Texas Instruments's Current Market Status Trading volume stands at 7,771,492, with TXN's price down by -5.14%, positioned at $193.33.
+RSI indicators show the stock to be is currently neutral between overbought and oversold.
+Earnings announcement expected in 82 days.
+Professional Analyst Ratings for Texas Instruments

-In the last month, 5 experts released ratings on this stock with an average target price of $214.2.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $219.0.

-Maintaining their stance, an analyst from JP Morgan continues to hold a Overweight rating for Texas Instruments, targeting a price of $230.
-Maintaining their stance, an analyst from Morgan Stanley continues to hold a Underweight rating for Texas Instruments, targeting a price of $156.
-Maintaining their stance, an analyst from Jefferies continues to hold a Hold rating for Texas Instruments, targeting a price of $185.
-Maintaining their stance, an analyst from Susquehanna continues to hold a Positive rating for Texas Instruments, targeting a price of $250.
-An analyst from Rosenblatt has decided to maintain their Buy rating on Texas Instruments, which currently sits at a price target of $250.
+An analyst from Deutsche Bank has decided to maintain their Hold rating on Texas Instruments, which currently sits at a price target of $185.
+Consistent in their evaluation, an analyst from JP Morgan keeps a Overweight rating on Texas Instruments with a target price of $230.
+An analyst from Benchmark has revised its rating downward to Buy, adjusting the price target to $230.
+Consistent in their evaluation, an analyst from Baird keeps a Neutral rating on Texas Instruments with a target price of $200.
+An analyst from Susquehanna persists with their Positive rating on Texas Instruments, maintaining a target price of $250.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Texas Instruments with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.